Biobanking

 While some people took part having already thought about the benefit of health checks, others described some health benefits they had not expected.
 This might make people more likely to come back again for further studies even if it was not a reason for taking part in the first place.

-The staff at the UK Biobank told Gill that her blood pressure was high.
-They encouraged her to...
+UK Biobank staff told Gill that her blood pressure was high.
+They encouraged her to follow this up with her GP because their tests do not provide a not full health check.

-The staff at the UK Biobank told Gill that her blood pressure was high.
-They encouraged her to...
+UK Biobank staff told Gill that her blood pressure was high.
+They encouraged her to follow this up with her GP because their tests do not provide a not full health check.

 Age at interview: 55